mozilla-services/tokenserver/docs/source/configuration.rst

         Possible values:

+        - :class:`tokenserver.verifiers.RemoteVerifier`
         - :class:`tokenserver.verifiers.LocalVerifier`
-        - :class:`tokenserver.verifiers.PowerHoseVerifier`

         See :ref:`verifiers` for more information.

      **audience**
-        A whitelist of supported audience. "*" for all
+        A whitelist of supported audiences.
+Ordinarily this should be set to the publicly-visible hostname of the server.
+A value of "*" will match any audience, and may be useful for testing purposes.

      **ssl_certificate**
         How to validate the SSL certificate of the server when fetching its